On the Equivalence Principle and Electrodynamics of Moving Bodies: Consistency check

-Moreover, considering remarks from previous section, we will assume that $gu^2=const$.
-A priori it is not obvious (or at least not \emph{that} obvious) that (\ref{geodesic}) is already equivalent to (\ref{kappa2}) since the Christoffel symbols in (\ref{geodesic}) involve the inverse metric $g^{\mu\nu}$ which was never used in the previous derivation.
+A priori it is not obvious that (\ref{geodesic}) is already equivalent to (\ref{kappa2}) since the Christoffel symbols in (\ref{geodesic}) involve the inverse metric $g^{\mu\nu}$, which was never used in the previous derivation.
 The inverse of (\ref{metric}) is